Let’s get to work!

 Selecting Actual Scale transforms the object to its true size.
 The object’s true size is not always the same as its spawn size.

-Selecting Delete permanently removes that object from the Session.
-Deleting an open object from the Object Menu does not remove the object from Files or from the File Manager.
+Selecting Delete permanently removes that instance of the object.
+Deleting an open object does not remove the object from Files or from the File Manager.

 Object Controls for PDFs include Previous and Next.
 The current page and total number of pages in the PDF are displayed.